Cost-Based Approach to Complexity: A Common Denominator?: Some approaches to complexity

-An important concept in Dynamical System Theory is that of an attractor, which is a set of numerical values that the system tend to recur along its dynamics~\cite{grebogi1987}.
-Non-linear systems can have rather complex attractors, such as fractals, so it makes sense to speak of the complexity of a dynamics in terms of the complexity of its respective attractor.
-The \emph{spectrum of Lyapunov's coefficients} can also be used to estimate the fractal dimension of a respective attractor~\cite{kaplan1979,frederickson1983} and provide an upper bound for the information contained on a studied system.~\cite{Renyi1959} However, maximum unpredictability and disorder does not, necessarily, means high complexity (we have already seen that numbers drawn with uniform probability are easy to understand and model from the statistical point of view).
+An important concept in Dynamical System Theory is that of an attractor, which is a set of numerical values that the system tend to recur along its dynamics.~\cite{grebogi1987} Non-linear systems can have rather complex attractors, such as fractals, so it makes sense to speak of the complexity of a dynamics in terms of the complexity of its respective attractor.
+The \emph{spectrum of Lyapunov's coefficients} can also be used to estimate the fractal dimension of a respective attractor~\cite{kaplan1979,frederickson1983} and provide an upper bound for the information contained on a studied system.~\cite{Renyi1959} However, maximum unpredictability and disorder do not, necessarily, means high complexity (we have already seen that numbers drawn with uniform probability are easy to understand and model from the statistical point of view).
 Nevertheless, the dynamical system approach to complexity is particularly enticing in which concerns the idea that complexity would take place somehow at the mid point between simple, predictable dynamics and the highly unpredictable chaotic states.
-So, complexity would be mostly found at the border of chaos (e.g.~\cite{waldrop1993complexity}\cite{kauffman1996home}).
+So, complexity would be mostly found at the border of chaos (e.g.~\cite{waldrop1993complexity,kauffman1996home}).

-\textbf{Self-Organized Criticality (SOC):} There are systems with many spatial degrees of freedom that have critical points as attractors, i.e. those systems spontaneously evolve into unstable states of the \emph{phase space}.
-These so-called \emph{Self-Organized Critical Systems}~\cite{bak1987} maintain a scale-invariance characteristic as they evolves towards non-equilibrium states, that often produces avalanche-like behaviors where a small perturbation can cause a wide chance in the system.
+\textbf{Self-Organized Criticality (SOC):} There are Dynamical Systems with many spatial degrees of freedom that have critical points as attractors, i.e. those systems spontaneously evolve into unstable states of the \emph{phase space}.
+These so-called \emph{Self-Organized Critical Systems}~\cite{bak1987} maintain a scale-invariance characteristic as they evolves towards non-equilibrium states around phase transition points via feedback mechanisms,~\cite{buendia2020} that often produces avalanche-like behaviors where a small perturbation can cause a wide change in the system.
 A typical numeric example is the \emph{sand pile model}, which is built on a finite grid where each site has an associated value that corresponds to the height of the pile.
-This height increases as "grains of sand" are randomly placed onto the pile, until the height exceeds a threshold and cause the site to collapse, moving sand to neighbors sites, increasing their respective heights.~\cite{bak1987}
+This height increases as "grains of sand" are randomly added onto the pile, until the height exceeds a threshold and cause the site to collapse, moving sand to neighbors sites, increasing their respective heights.~\cite{bak1987} The SOC model can be applied to many different situations.~\cite{reia2014}